For the last 29 years, I’ve worked in the field of organizational and cultural transformation and executive coaching.

 If you answered “yes” to these questions, then you have the ingredients of a conscious culture.

 If an organization has a culture of silo behavior and internal competition, decision-making is often adversely affected.
 This impacts the workforce in carrying out tasks effectively which is detrimental to business.
 If an organization suffers from a shoot-the-messenger climate, leadership misses key information that could adversely impact bottom-line results.
 If you have experienced this type of culture, it is likely down to a leader who created it.

 Therefore, it is important to be mindful of your role as a leader, manager, and employee to improve overall success of the organization.
 When you become conscious, people around you are more likely to respond and become conscious themselves.

 Becoming a Conscious Leader

 If shaping and reinforcing the organization’s culture and climate is the role of leaders, then transforming the culture also requires conscious intention and direction from leaders.
-To learn how to create a conscious culture, see Part 2 of this Conscious Culture and Conscious Leadership Series: The ABC’s of Conscious Culture due out in February.
-In March, Part 3 of this series will focus on the “how to’s” and becoming a conscious leader. .
+Learn how to create a conscious culture, see Part 2 of this Conscious Culture and Conscious Leadership Series: The ABC’s of Conscious Culture.
+Part 3 of this series focuses on the “how to’s” and becoming a conscious leader.